RichardBurnsRally/blender-track-exporter/guide.md

 Go to the scene panel and find "RBR Export Settings".
 This is where you pick the directory you want to export to, and give your stage an ID for testing.
-The ID you choose depends on your installation, for me track 101 is free.
-RSF has special rules around this, check their Discord.
+The ID you choose depends on your installation - you need to choose an ID which isn't already in use (or you'll overwrite those files).
+Check your maps folder and pick a sufficiently large number - for me, track 101 is free.

 ![Export](assets/hello-world/export.png)